Zhang Qinqiu

 Zhang Qinqiu (张琴秋; November 15, 1904 – April 22, 1968) was a Chinese Communist revolutionary, military commander, and politician.
 She was one of the first female members of the Chinese Communist Party, and one of the 28 Bolsheviks trained in Moscow.
-A high-ranking commander of the Fourth Front Army of the Chinese Red Army during the Long March, she is often considered the only woman general of the Red Army.
-After the founding of the People's Republic of China, she served as Deputy Minister of Textile Industry.
-She was persecuted during the Cultural Revolution and committed suicide in 1968.
+As Director of the General Political Department of the Fourth Front Army of the Chinese Red Army, she held the highest wartime position attained by a woman in the Red Army, and Chinese accounts commonly describe her as its only woman general.
+She went on to command the army's Women's Independent Regiment and took part in the Long March.
+After the defeat of the Western Route Army she was captured and imprisoned in Nanjing; following her release she became dean of the Chinese Women's University in Yan'an.
+After the founding of the People's Republic of China, she served as Vice Minister of Textile Industry.
+Persecuted during the Cultural Revolution, she died by suicide in 1968 and was posthumously rehabilitated in 1979.